acsoto/BUAA-Compiler/README.md

 #### Analyse

-When i get the key word, enter the next analyst.
+Upon identifying the keyword, proceed to the next analysis.

 ```java
 while ((c = getChar()) != null) {